 A guest book allows guests to provide personalised congratulatory messages.
 It can be a great keepsake to hang onto along with other wedding memorabilia.

-You order guest books online that are personalised.
+You can order guest books online that are personalised.
 A conventional guestbook may not be the only option – some couples ask guests to put paper messages into a jar, while another creative option could be to provide a polaroid camera and allow guests to take pictures of themselves which they can stick into the guest book.
+Or instead of a guest book, how about a custom surfboard for guests to sign?
+The more personal it is to you both, the better!

 Your guest book will be a lovely memory to look back on, so why not make it look beautiful by using some free paper cutting designs?